 1. Store Editor

 The store editor can be easily used by sellers experimenting with other website builders or e-commerce platforms.
-However, if you are very new to the entire setup, you may need to learn the workings of the platform and explore the options available in the menus.
+However, if you are new to the entire setup, you may need to learn the platform’s workings and explore the options available in the menus.

 The learning curve for setting up my store on Shopify was very smooth.